bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 ## Releasing a New Version

 Releasing the SDK is a single command, run from the project root by a maintainer with publish rights on npm.
-It writes the new version, publishes the package, points the 23 sample projects at it, and then commits, tags and pushes the release.
+It writes the new version, publishes the package, points the 23 sample projects at it, and then commits, tags and pushes the release to the main repository.

 Called without an argument it releases the version that follows the current one: a stable version moves to the next patch, while a pre-release moves its own counter and stays on its channel.